Cauliflower au Gratin

-This casserole is perfect for the holidays – a terrific addition to a Thanksgiving, Christmas or New Year’s menu, and also great for Easter.
-But again, also hearty enough to be a main course for a cold winter night dinner.
-And while there are a few steps involved, the whole thing is very easy to pull together.
+This casserole is perfect for the holidays — a terrific addition to a Thanksgiving, Christmas, or New Year’s menu, and also great for Easter.
+If you want to serve it as a side for a weeknight dinner, it’s great with simple mains like Pan-Fried Pork Chops.

 Cauliflower Gratin: This is downright irresistible with a rich cheesy sauce, crunchy breadcrumb topping, and tender cauliflower.